Introducing Rhys Freeman

 Writer and Screenwriter

-Rhys Freeman is a shortlisted and a finalist award winning screenwriter who adapts his original style and unique perspective to every project he works on - striving to create unforgettable screenplays that are thought-provoking and entertaining to all audiences.
-Rhys currently has five completed feature-length screenplays with 2020 bringing new and exciting opportunities and projects.
+Rhys Freeman is an award winning screenwriter who adapts his original style and unique perspective to every project he works on - striving to create unforgettable screenplays that are thought-provoking and entertaining to all audiences.
+Rhys currently has an array of completed feature-length screenplays, with a US and UK based series in development.
+The rest of 2020 bringing new and exciting opportunities and projects.

 A Gritty Law Drama